Nextrode – electrode manufacturing

 The project is:

-• developing new models and using predictive simulations to suggest the optimum arrangement of materials in an electrode and inventing processes that allow these structures to be realised in practice.
+• developing new models and using predictive simulations to suggest the optimum arrangement of materials in electrodes and realising these in practice through prototypes.

-• using 3D characterisation techniques to quantify designed structures and to relate their structural features to the electrochemical performance of electrodes.
+• using 3D characterisation techniques to quantify and assure our bespoke designs and to relate electrode structural features to electrochemical performance.

 Project funding